andycasey/todo/list.md

   - [ ] Get back up to speed
   - [ ] Try without cool and EMP stars
 - Best & Brightest EMP Stars:
+  - [ ] Download, reduce and analyse fina
+  - [ ] Check for VVV and GLIMPSE data in WDB
+  - [ ] Cross-match all_sky.csv with APASS and send to kevin
+  - [ ] Run analysis of remaining 33 stars with proper GES model
+  - [ ] Send remaining 33 stellar parameters to kevin
+  - [X] Cross-check targets with SIMBAD
   - [X] Verify there are no more Gemini data
   - [X] Fill in travel form
   - [X] Draft three emails to Kevin
 - GES/CoRoT:
+  - [ ] Do first-pass of homogenisation without any transformation of data
+  - [ ] Check for TECH flags in results -- what do?
+  - [ ] Place restrictions based on node or regime value (e.g. within calibration limits?)
+  - [ ] Draft report on homogenisation: include overview of the data (from who, what, and show plots).
+Discuss validity limits.
+Discuss uncertainties provided by nodes
+  - [ ] Check for uncertainties from each node: do they match the input values?!
+  - [X] Set up test without calibration - just correlation
+  - [X] Get Basic STAN code running
+  - [X] Validate photometric data
+  - [X] Validate data from new nodes
   - [X] Check on Bologna data
   - [X] Email Marcia to ask how she went
 - GENES:
   - [ ] New To Do
+  - [ ] <3D> metallicity distribution function of the halo
+  - [ ] Precise differential analysis of "homogenous" open clusters -- inter-gas variations
+  - [ ] Precise differential analysis of "homogenous" globular clusters -- evolutionary variations
+  - [ ] Check on status of <3D> grid
   - [X] Check on status of 3D grid
   - [X] Outline plan with Martin or David -- get feedback
 - EMBLA:
+  - [ ] Check final ~150 field2149 results and send them
+  - [ ] Send email about rest of results
+  - [X] Send 1615 results
+  - [X] Re-run any dodgy 1615 stars
+  - [X] Check 1615 results
+  - [X] Set analysis going on additional field
   - [X] Check new results for any that need re-running
   - [X] Test sick on miner
   - [X] Download rest of completed bulge targets